prototypdigital/tailwindcss-fluid-typography/README.md

 };
 ```

-Then you can use the generated classed in your HTML, just by appending `-fluid` to existing font sizes.
+Then you can use the generated classes in your HTML, just by appending `-fluid` to the existing font sizes.
 For example:

 ```html
 <h1 class="text-3xl-fluid">Hello World</h1>